 The second leak test was on browserleaks.com.
 We don’t need to tell the same tale twice.
 CyberGhost’s security is on par with NordVPN and ExpressVPN in this aspect, having absolutely no issues with leaking data.

 No, this VPN is completely log-free.
-CyberGhost is based in Romania, and this country’s privacy laws are friendly.
-This means the company isn’t forced to store and hand out user data to the authorities.
+CyberGhost is based in Romania, with privacy-friendly laws.
+This means the VPN isn’t forced to store and hand out user data to the authorities.
 One more thing – its parent company is Kape Technologies.
-Many know it for its Crossrider history, and it wasn’t the best.
+Many know it for Crossrider, but this was a long time ago.

 Crossrider (Kape’s ex-name) was a completely different company, and Kape Technologies today has nothing to do with it.
 After all, this company owns some of the most secure VPNs right now, including: